ondat/documentation/docs/usecases/kubevirt.md

 (CDI)](https://github.com/kubevirt/containerized-data-importer) can also be used to prepare Ondat volumes with disk images in an automated fashion.
-Simply by declaring that a `VirtualMachine` will use a DataVolume and providing the disk image URL, a Ondat volume can be dynamically provisioned and automatically prepared with the disk image.
+Simply by declaring that a `VirtualMachine` will use a DataVolume and providing the disk image URL, an Ondat volume can be dynamically provisioned and automatically prepared with the disk image.

 This usecase will guide you through installing KubeVirt and CDI on your